ai4os/ai4-docs/source/user/howto/develop/dashboard.rst

 We recommend checking the installation steps are fine.
 If your module needs additional Linux packages add them to the Dockerfile.
-Check your Dockerfile works correctly by building it locally and running it:
+Check your Dockerfile works correctly by building it **locally** (outside the AI4OS Development Environment) and running it:

 .. code-block:: console